MostafaAnter/SecretNewsClub/README.md

 ## Localization

-Thank you to each of the **Read You** translators, and if you would like to contribute, please submit a translation via [Weblate](https://hosted.weblate.org/engage/readyou/).
+Thank you to each of the **Secret News Club** translators, and if you would like to contribute, please submit a translation via [Weblate](https://hosted.weblate.org/engage/readyou/).

 [<img src="https://hosted.weblate.org/widgets/readyou/-/horizontal-auto.svg" alt="" />](https://hosted.weblate.org/engage/readyou/)